Union Affiliate FAQs

 The selection of experienced teachers as the district based educator will be determined (typically through an MOU) between the Institution of Higher Education and the district.
 Since the union will be negotiating how this additional work will be compensated, selection should also be part of the discussion and agreement.

-How is the recognition of the work negotiated?
+How is the work of the School-Based Teacher Educators recognized and negotiated?

 Are Apprentices members of the local affiliate?